 What's dreamier than dining al fresco in an open landscape?
-An open tent with string lighting lets guests soak in gorgeous views, including a chance for endless stargazing when day turns to night.
+An open tent or wooden structure with string lighting lets guests soak in gorgeous views during the day and stargaze at night.

 Use Rainbow Rock Escort Tags

-Another great double-duty item?
-Rocks.
-Glittering rainbow rocks in azure tones with cognac leather escort tags sing the notes of a Southwestern tune.
-Your guests will love to take these home as souvenirs.
+Want another great double-duty escort card for the desert?
+Glittering rainbow stones in azure tones with cognac leather escort tags are a fun, celestial-inspired item for guests to take home.

-These DIY dip-dyed escort cards create a stunning watercolor display, mimicking the rosy and dusty tones of a desert landscape.
+These dip-dyed escort cards create a stunning watercolor display, mimicking the rosy and dusty tones of a desert sunset.

 Stick to Sunny Colors